Cuisine: American, Continental

 - Lunch: "Feast's menu changes on the first Tuesday of each month, so expect something new on the always-evolving, seasonally-driven menu."

-- Best for Lunch, Best Restaurants Because: Feast is Tucson's venerable gourmet carry-out restaurant, offering diner's exquisite meals for either dining in or taking out.
+- Recommended as Best Restaurants, Lunch Because: Feast is Tucson's venerable gourmet carry-out restaurant, offering diner's exquisite meals for either dining in or taking out.

 - Best for Restaurants with Gluten-Free Menus Because: Feast is a Tucson original, with an expansive menu that includes gluten-free dishes.